wpilibsuite/frc-docs/source/docs/software/vscode-overview/vscode-basics.rst

 Visual Studio Code Basics and the WPILib Extension
 ==================================================

-Microsoft's Visual Studio Code is the new supported IDE for C++ and Java development in FRC, replacing the Eclipse IDE used from 2015-2018.
+Microsoft's Visual Studio Code is the supported IDE for C++ and Java development in FRC.
 This article introduces some of the basics of using Visual Studio Code and the WPILib extension.

 Welcome Page
 ------------